skeptycal/ApplySyntax/docs/usage.md

 Notice that each syntax file has a different path since they come from completely different plugins.

 ## Extensions
 `extensions` is a convenience option to add a given set of extensions to your language settings file.
 By adding the extension to the language settings file, sidebar icons in ST3 will display the proper icon, and files will load with the proper syntax via Sublime's default extension detection method.
-Keep in mind though that other rules can override this.
-As `extensions` isn't really a rule, but just a list which ApplySyntax uses to automatically add extension to the language settings file.
-A hit (match) on this array won't currently stop ApplySyntax from processing more rules (this may change in the future).
+Keep in mind though that other rules can override this. `extensions` isn't really a rule, but just a list which ApplySyntax uses to automatically add extension to the language settings file.
+A match within this array won't currently stop ApplySyntax from processing rules since it is not evaluated as a rule (this may change in the future).

 Apply syntax will create a file `ApplySyntax.ext-list` in your `User` folder and track which extension it added so that if you remove a rule, ApplySyntax will only remove the extensions it added to the language file in question.